RiverMichael/random-beer-generator/README.md

 ### Description

-A project that generates a random beer using the public [Punk Beer API](https://punkapi.com/).
+A project that generates a random brewdog beer using the public [Punk Beer API](https://punkapi.com/).

 For the deployment of the website I'm using [Vercel](https://www.vercel.com).